| West Wind Web Store .NET 2.0 |

 Categories

 This is one or more categories that this item is listed in.
 The list must be separated by line breaks and the values must correspond to the categories you defined in the previous step.
-The easiest way to pick categories is by using the list above the field which contains all available categories.
-Select and click the Add button to add a category.
-If you remove categories or manually type a category that doesn't exist these categories will simply be ignored.

 Sort Order

 The Sort order determines in which order items are displayed in lists like the Category Item list.
-Items with higher numbers sort to the top of any list.
+Items with higher numbers float to the top of any list.
 Any values with 0 are sorted alphabetically.
 Use this to prioritize your items.
-If you merely want your item lists alphabetized leave the SortOrder for all items at 0.

 Price, Special Price and Cost